 On the other hand, your target audience is a more specific segment within that market, characterized by particular traits or behaviors that make them more likely to respond to your marketing efforts.
 It’s like a school of fish within the ocean, but only those that live at a particular depth.

 Let’s say that you sell project management software for B2B companies.
 In this case, your target market might be B2B companies.
 Yet, this description is still too broad.
-After an analysis, you discover that your ideal target audience is founders of small tech startups located in the US.
+After an analysis, you discover that your ideal target audience is founders of small tech startups located in the U.S.

 Discover More About Your Target Audience With Deep Sync